Which Figure Has a Perimeter of 34 Feet? Exploring Geometric Possibilities

 Triangles: A World of Possibilities

 Triangles introduce more complexity.
 The perimeter of a triangle is the sum of the lengths of its three sides, often denoted as a, b, and c.
-Therefore, the perimeter is a + b + c = 34 feet.
+That's why, the perimeter is a + b + c = 34 feet.
 Again, this presents numerous possibilities.
-We can't easily list all possibilities like we did with rectangles, but let's consider a few examples:

 -